 Just months after she learned how to paddle she found herself placing 2nd in her age group at Battle of the Paddle, Hawaii.
-From there she dove head first into the paddling scene by paddling the challenging 40 mile stretch solo from Catalina Island to Dana Point in March during a storm and then followed it up 2 days later by doing it again as a 2 woman relay team and winning the division.
+From there she dove head first into the paddling scene by paddling the challenging 40 mile stretch solo from Catalina Island to Dana Point in March during a storm and followed it up 2 days later by doing it again as a 2 woman relay team and winning the division.
 Three months later she came in 3rd in Molokai 2 Oahu's Solo Stock SUP Division.
 In the past 9 years with numerous elite finishes Jenn has proven that she is a mainstay in the elite women's SUP scene.
 In 2017 she fell in love with one man outrigger canoe and surfski and by 2018 became the first person ever to compete in 3 solo world championship level Kaiwi Channel Competitions in 3 different water-sports.
 By the end of 2018 she had topped it off with a 14th place team finish in Na Wahine O Ke Kai (The biggest elite open ocean 6 man outrigger canoe change race in the world) which also crosses the Kaiwi Channel , and a top 20 finish in Pacific Paddle Games (the super bowl of short distance SUP racing) in just a two week time span.